leouieda/python-hawaii-2017/README.md

 Next, we will automatically download the temperature time series for a list of countries, make plots, and run some analysis on the data.

+The data files are available in the `data` folder just in case we have network problems.
+The files were downloaded using the script `download-data.py` which is what we would write on day 2.

 ## What to install